Non-Exempt vs Exempt Employees: A Guide for Businesses

 What is an Exempt Employee?

-An exempt employee is a worker who is not qualified to receive overtime compensation.
-One of the main reasons why exempt employees are not entitled to overtime pay or the minimum wage is because they receive a stable or fixed salary.
+An exempt employee is a worker who is not covered by the Fair Labor Standards Act (FLSA).
+This means they aren’t entitled to receive overtime compensation or minimum wage.
+One of the main reasons for this is that they receive a stable or fixed salary.

 Jobs in the executive and administrative departments, the computer technology field, and workers with professional roles such as lawyers, engineers, doctors, accountants, and outside sales are categorized as exempt.